-- Employees who are 16-17 years old earn the same Seattle minimum wage as adults. - Employees who are under 16 years old can earn 85% of the hourly rate required by the Seattle minimum wage ordinance.
+- b) What are the minimum wage requirements for minors? - Employees who are 16-17 years old Employees who are 16-17 years old earn the same Seattle minimum wage as adults. - 2) Employees who are under 16 years old c) Can employers use a state or Seattle Special Certificate to pay subminimum wage to an employee with a disability?

+Employees who have not yet reached 16 years can earn 85% of the hourly rate required by the Seattle minimum wage ordinance.